 Cutting brownies that are covered with small candies can be daunting.
 It’s pretty near impossible to get perfect squares, but I’ve got some tips.

-First, after the brownies chill about 30 minutes, score the top of the brownies to mark where you’ll cut since the frosting is not completely set.
+- First, after the brownies chill for about 30 minutes, and score the top of the brownies to mark where you’ll cut since the frosting is not completely set.
 You will be moving some of the sprinkles out of the way.

-Adding cornstarch versus more flour cuts down the amount of gluten in a brownie recipe.
+Adding cornstarch versus more flour cuts down on the amount of gluten in a brownie recipe.
 Less gluten = more tender.
-A couple of other brownie bakers have claimed adding just a tablespoon of cornstarch to their brownies makes them chewier.
-Not a bad thing, either.
+A couple of other bakers have claimed adding just a tablespoon of cornstarch to their brownies makes them chewier, too.
+Not a bad thing!

 These keep well at room temperature in an airtight container for up to 3 days.
 If you stack them, place parchment paper between the layers.
 Any longer, keep in the refrigerator for up to a week.
 These should also freeze well for up to 3 months.
 Defrost in the refrigerator overnight before serving.

 - Strawberry Cheesecake Brownies

 - Plus, all my tips on How to Make Brownies

 Stay in touch through social media @ Instagram, Facebook, and Pinterest.
 Don’t forget to tag me when you try one of my recipes!
 And if you love the results, please give it a 5-star rating in the recipe card.
 Note: As an Amazon Associate, I earn from qualifying purchases.
 Visit my Amazon Store for my favorite products.